nehbehl/CarND-Kidnapped-Vehicle-Project/README.md

 # About Kidnapped Vehicle Project
 This codebase holds my solution to localize a kidnapped vehicle using particle filters.
-The content below is part of original Udacity Kidnapped Vehicle project on github. particle_filter.cpp holds the code I have worked upon as part of this project.# Overview
+The content below is part of original Udacity Kidnapped Vehicle project on github.

 # Overview
 This project implements a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter) applied to a [Kidnapped robot(car) problem](https://en.wikipedia.org/wiki/Kidnapped_robot_problem).
 A simulator is provided by Udacity ([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)).
 This simulator will generate noisy landmark observation from a car to the Particle Filter using [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
 The Particle Filter uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation to respond to this observation with the estimated car position.
 Udacity provides a seed project to start from on this project ([here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project)).